HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/download-and-install.markdown

 When installing on Linux using the official PPA, download integrity is verified automatically.
 Similarly, the integrity of source code managed using `git` is verified automatically.

-To verify an official source distribution tarball, consult your Linux distribution's documentation for instructions on how to verify checksums.
+To verify an official source distribution tarball or Flatpak bundle, consult your Linux distribution's documentation for instructions on how to verify checksums.

 <!-- /.system-linux -->